What Are Veteran Service Organizations?

-A “recognized VSO” is one that has met federal requirements used by the Department of Veterans Affairs.
+A “recognized VSO” has met federal requirements used by the Department of Veterans Affairs.
 Recognized VSOs may be national agencies, state-level, or local operations.
-These VSOs are not listed by name in the federal guidelines that govern them and the list may be expanded at the convenience of the federal government.
+These VSOs are not listed by name in the federal guidelines that govern them, and the list may be expanded at the convenience of the federal government.
 What does it take to be federally recognized?

-- The organization’s primary purpose is to serve veterans;
+First, the organization’s primary purpose is to serve veterans.

-- The VSO must show a commitment to serving veterans via a “sizeable organizational membership”
+- Show a commitment to serving veterans via a “sizeable organizational membership”

-- The VSO must have a significant “performance of veterans services”
+- Have a significant “performance of veterans services”

-- The VSO must commit a “significant portion” of the agency’s assets toward serving veterans
+- Commit a “significant portion” of the agency’s assets toward serving veterans

-- The VSO must submit proof that it represents veterans or can show them how to get representation
+- Submit proof that it represents veterans or can show them how to get representation

 Some federal funding options may be available, but VSOs are also funded privately, through grants, or even through state or local governments.
-The Department of Veterans Affairs itself chooses to offer funds to individual veterans rather than agencies but may make grants to both veterans and VSOs depending on the nature of the program.
+The Department of Veterans Affairs chooses to offer funds to individual veterans rather than agencies.
+Still, it may make grants to both veterans and VSOs, depending on the nature of the program.

 Some agencies work closely with the Department of Veterans Affairs enough to warrant listing on their official site.
 These are typically national VSOs such as the American Legion, Veterans of Foreign Wars, Disabled American Veterans, Paralyzed Veterans of America, AMVETS, and Vietnam Veterans of America.